Ⅲ. The Code of Student Conduct

 - Admonition: An oral or written warning that the Code of Student Conduct has been violated and that repetition of the conduct will result in additional disciplinary action.

 - Reprimand: A written censure indicating the likelihood of more severe disciplinary action in the event further infractions occur within a specified period.

-4. Suspension: Temporary dismissal.
+- Suspension: Temporary dismissal for one, two, or three semesters.
 The student may apply to the College for readmission at the end of the period of suspension with no assurance that such application will be granted.

-6. Other Punishment: In addition to, or in lieu of, the above-described punishments, the Student Court may impose fines of up to $100; withdraw privileges (including the privilege of rooming, boarding, and/or operating or maintaining a motor vehicle on the campus); make work assignments; require restitution; and place someone on Alcohol Probation.
+- Other Punishment: In addition to, or in lieu of, the above-described punishments, the Student Court may impose fines of up to $300; withdraw privileges (including the privilege of rooming, boarding, and/or operating or maintaining a motor vehicle on the campus); make work assignments both on campus and community service off campus of not to exceed 200 hours total; require restitution; and place someone on Alcohol Probation.
 Alcohol Probation means that during the stipulated period a student is prohibited from possessing or consuming alcohol on campus and may not cause problems on campus as a result, even partially, of his having been drinking alcohol off-campus.
-The affected student's RA will be informed.
+The affected student’s RA will be informed.